Editing, Critiquing, Consulting

 The Society of Children’s Book Writers and Illustrator (SCBWI)

-If you are serious about writing and publishing children’s book join SCBWI – the national chapter and your local chapter.
+If you are serious about writing and publishing children’s books join SCBWI – the national chapter and your local chapter.
 SCBWI provides newsletters with incredible information about the craft and business of children’s book publishing.
 And their national and regional conference are an amazing way to learn more about writing for children, meet other children’s book authors and illustrators, and hear from and meet editors and agents.
 I would not be where I am without the help of SCBWI.

 The Authors Guild